BargmannLab/Scheer_Bargmann2023/LawnLeavingAnalysis/README.md

 Or you can download pre-processed data in pickle file format from the Dryad repository accompanying this publication and proceed directly to generating figures: (insert link here)

-### **This code generates the following behavioral metrics per genotype/condition:**
-including the following most important ones (others are specified within preProcessing.py)
+### **This code generates behavioral metrics per genotype/condition including the following most important ones(others are specified within preProcessing.py):**

 *Radial_Dist*, the distance from the animal's nose tip from the center of the bacterial lawn. (mm/sec)